 For Eliza Fletcher

 Along with women across the country, my heart ached as I saw Eliza Fletcher's story unfold in Memphis.
 Many of those women are runners like me.
 Mothers like me.
 Many are Memphians, like I once was.
-A decade ago, I ran the same street, Central Avenue, whose well-lit, heavily trafficked boundaries weren't enough to keep Eliza safe.
+A decade ago, I also ran Central Avenue, whose well-lit, heavily trafficked boundaries weren't enough to keep Eliza safe.

 Women should be able to run.
 Walk to our car in a parking lot.
 Live alone.
 Wear what we want.
 Leave a relationship.

-Women should be able to experience life without a thought of men harming us.
+Women should be able to experience life without a thought of men senselessly, selfishly harming us.
 But we can't.

 Fresh from the womb, our fate is sealed: We are the target and the trophy.
 Endowed with weapons we didn't ask for and can't control.
 The mere existence of breasts and a vagina wield power over men that maniacal dictators can only dream of.